jbierowiec/janekbikes/src/blog/2023-08-13-summer-streets-nyc-2023.md

 imageAlt: 'Image of Park Ave closed off for cyclists, runners, and skaters'
 status: published
 ---
-During the last month of summer on the first three Saturdays of the month, New York City hosts Summer Streets
+During the last month of summer on the first three Saturdays of the month, New York City hosts Summer Streets.
+It is worth noting that Summer Streets also take place in July in the boroughs of Queens, Brooklyn, Staten Island, and the Bronx, however the longest trail is the one in Manhattan.

+This is my second time partipating in Summer Streets as I have participated in it last year and I must say things have changed.